Not Only Rewards But Also Constraints: Applications on Legged Robot Locomotion: Experimental Results

 The learning framework engineered for the Raibo robot was directly applied to the Anymal C robot, which is twice heavier and has a different leg morphology.
 None of the reward coefficients were modified for both methods, except the auto-adaptation of the torque reward coefficient $k_{\tau}$ based on the robot's mass.
 The scaling factor $s_{\tau}$ is set to one for both methods.
-As illustrated in Figure \ref{fig:reward_only_comparison}-A, Anymal C robot, trained with our framework, exhibited remarkable locomotion capabilities with comparable command tracking performance.
+As illustrated in Figure \ref{fig:reward_only_comparison}-A, Anymal C robot, trained with our framework, exhibited remarkable locomotion capabilities with comparable command tracking performance \footnote{Check out the Appendix for a more in-depth demonstration of the Raibo robot's velocity command tracking performance.}.
 On the other hand, the controller trained with the reward-only framework exhibited poor locomotion performance and significant degradation in its overall command tracking capability.
 Furthermore, the converged control policy for the Anymal C robot utilized joint angle ranges quite apart from the nominal configuration, resulting in poor locomotion style transfer, as shown in Figure \ref{fig:reward_only_comparison}-B. These circumstances were prevented for the Raibo robot using an extra reward term (i.e., the nominal configuration reward) which penalizes deviations from the nominal configuration.
 However, the corresponding reward signal was too small for the Anymal C robot and the reward coefficients should be adjusted accordingly.
 In our framework, the locomotion style was more transferable across robots because they were defined as constraints rather than soft penalty terms as used in the reward-only framework.